4or5trees/azure-iot-starter-kits/seeed/SETUP-DEVICE.md

 * Using WiFi

-    You can specify your SSID and passphase later with the Azure IoT Starter Kit companion CLI
+    You can specify your SSID and passphase later with the Azure IoT Starter Kit companion CLI.

 ## Enable interfaces